Vlad Guerrero Jr. Trade Rumors: Will Blue Jays First Baseman Be Traded?

 Where Will Vlad Play Next?

-As the regular season winds down, now is the time for MLB executives to make some hard decisions about their future.
+As the 2025 regular season gets near, now is the time for MLB executives to make some hard decisions about their future.
 That’s why Atkins could make a move that would send one of the club’s most likable players south of the border rather than signing Guerrero to a massive multi-year deal.
-We have +400 odds that Guerrero will eventually leave via free agency.
+We have installed the San Francisco Giants and San Diego Padres as co-favorites, each with +1250 odds, to grab Guerrero in a trade this season if the Jays make this huge deal.

 USA Today photo by Brian Bradshaw Sevald